-A quality HDTV antenna can make it possible for you to watch a wide variety of programs, from local news and weather to popular sitcoms and game shows to movies and special events, without the expense of cable, satellite or streaming services.
+A quality HDTV antenna can make it possible for you to watch a wide variety of programs, from local news and weather to popular sitcoms and game shows to movies and special events.
 But you must choose the right type of antenna for your home and your location.
 For example, an attic-mounted antenna might be ideal if you need stronger reception than an indoor antenna can provide but are unable to install an antenna outside.

 Besides being mounted in the space below the roof of a building, an attic-mounted antenna operates in the same way other OTA TV antennas do.
 An attic digital TV antenna is a transducer that converts electromagnetic waves into audio and video displayed on the television connected to the antenna.